ibm-cloud-docs/ContinuousDelivery/event_notifications_integration.md

 # Configuring {{site.data.keyword.en_short}}
 {: #event-notifications-integration}

 You can use the {{site.data.keyword.en_full}} service to receive information about critical events that occur in your {{site.data.keyword.cloud}} account.
-You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Toolchains, Monitoring, Security and Compliance Center, and Secrets Manager to communication channels like PagerDuty, Slack, email, SMS, push notifications, webhook, Microsoft&reg; Teams, ServiceNow, and {{site.data.keyword.IBM_notm}} {{site.data.keyword.openwhisk_short}}.
+You can filter and route event notifications from {{site.data.keyword.cloud_notm}} services like Toolchains, Monitoring,  and Secrets Manager to communication channels like PagerDuty, Slack, email, SMS, push notifications, webhook, Microsoft&reg; Teams, ServiceNow, and {{site.data.keyword.IBM_notm}} {{site.data.keyword.openwhisk_short}}.
 {: shortdesc}

 Before you configure an {{site.data.keyword.en_short}} tool integration, make sure that you provision an instance of the [{{site.data.keyword.en_short}}](/docs/event-notifications?topic=event-notifications-getting-started) service.